 Main Campus (1W 2.03)

-Event Speaker/Organiser: Caroline McMurray Course Code: RSAFT Topic: C – Research Governance & Organisation Digital Capability: All UKPSF: All RDF: Target Audience: Staff who Teach and Research
+Event Speaker/Organiser: Caroline McMurray Course Code: RSAFT Topic: C – Research Governance & Organisation UKPSF: N/A Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: N/A RDF: N/A Target Audience: Staff who Teach and Research

 Bookings are closed for this event.